carloscamposalcocer/OpenBraille/README.md

 https://kivy.org/#home

-Once the User interface is launched, you will need to connect to the printer, then you can send the impression.
+Once the User Interface is launched, you will need to connect to the printer, then you can send the print.

 Happy embossing